UMN-Kernel-Object/ukoos/doc/tutorials/first-day.md

 ## Running

-Once the kernel is built, we can run the code inside a virutal machine (qemu)
+Once the kernel is built, we can run the code inside a virtual machine (qemu)
 ```shell
 make qemu
 ```